-As discussed elsewhere in this brochure, Stifel does not allow Advisory accounts to use margin except in limited circumstances.
-With respect to any such margin transactions, Client accounts that are specifically approved to engage in such margin transactions should note that Stifel charges interest on the amount borrowed and, if the proceeds are used to purchase securities in the Advisory account, the Advisory Account Fees are based on the market value of the account without regard to the amount borrowed.
-Advisory Account Fees (or commissions) will not be reduced by the value of any interest or similar payments received from Clients in this regard.
+As discussed elsewhere in this brochure, we do not allow Advisory accounts to use margin except in limited circumstances.
+With respect to any such margin transactions, Client accounts that are specifically approved to engage in such margin transactions should note that we charge interest on the amount borrowed and, if the proceeds are used to purchase securities in the Advisory account, our Advisory fees for the account are based on the market value of the account without regard to the amount borrowed.
+We do not reduce our fees (or commissions) by the value of any interest or similar payments that we receive from Clients in this regard.
 Each Client is strongly advised to carefully review the impact (including the long-term effects) that each of these practices will have on their overall account.

-Finally, to the extent that a Client uses Advisory assets as collateral for loans taken from our Affiliated Banks ("Credit Line Loans"), Stifel typically (but not always) receives a fee (expressed as a percentage of the outstanding loan balance) from the applicable Affiliated Bank for the duration of the loan.
-To the extent received, a portion of any such fees is paid to the Financial Advisor, consistent with the applicable Payout Rate.
-These payments present a material conflict of interest for our Financial Advisors, as they create a financial incentive for the Financial Advisor to recommend such Credit Line Loans on the basis of the additional compensation to be received.
-Additional information about Credit Line Loans is provided under the section "Brokerage Practices" below.
+Finally, to the extent that a Client uses Advisory assets as collateral for loans taken from our Affiliated Banks ("Credit Line Loans"), we typically (but not always) receive a fee (expressed as a percentage of the outstanding loan balance) from the applicable affiliated bank for the duration of the loan.
+To the extent received, we pay a portion of any such fees received to the Financial Advisor.
+These payments present a material conflict of interest for us as they create a financial incentive for the basis of the additional compensation to be received.
+Additional information about Credit Line Loans is provided under the section "Referral Programs" below.